 DEFINITION 4.9.
-Given a graph G = (V, E) and a vertex set $V' \subseteq V$ , the set of edges induced by V' is the set of edges of the subgraph of G with vertices restricted to V': $\{s \to t \in E \mid s, t \in V'\}$ . $\square$
+Given a graph G = (V, E) and a vertex set $V' \subseteq V$, the set of edges induced by V' is the set of edges of the subgraph of G with vertices restricted to V':

-The read-out method to construct the specialized SDG relies on the special nature of automaton A6.
+$$\{e \in E \mid e = s \to t \land s \in V' \land t \in V'\}.$$ of automaton A6.

--Each word in L(A6) has the form (vertex-symbol call-site\).
-A word (v u) denotes the configuration (v, u).
+The read-out method to construct the specialized SDG relies on the special nature

-- -A6 is a minimal reverse-deterministic (MRD) automaton. - -Each non-initial state q represents a set of variants of some PDG $G{orig}$ (for some procedure P).
-More precisely, q represents the set of all u-variants for which $u \in L(q)$ .
-Consequently, each non-initial state q in A6 represents a specialized PDG, and the transitions between non-initial states of A6 tell us about the interprocedural edges in the answer SDG. - -Let V be the set of vertex symbols on transitions from the initial state of A6to q.
-For each variant W associated with q, Elems(W) = V. Consequently, the transitions from the initial state to q say what vertices populate the specialized PDG for q.
+- -Each word in L(A6) has the form (vertex-symbol call-site).
+A word (v u) denotes the configuration (v, u). - -A6 is a minimal reverse-deterministic (MRD) automaton. - -Each non-initial state q represents a set of variants of some PDG G{orig} (for some procedure P).
+More precisely, q represents the set of all u-variants for which $u \in L(q)$.
+Consequently, each non-initial state q in A6 represents a specialized PDG, and the transitions between non-initial states of A6 tell us about the interprocedural edges in the answer SDG. - -Let V be the set of vertex symbols on transitions from the initial state of A6 to q.
+For each variant W associated with q, $\mathrm{Elems}(W) = V$.
+Consequently, the transitions from the initial state to q say what vertices populate the specialized PDG for q.

-Lines 12-18 construct the specialized PDGs as follows: in line 13, the set V a set of vertex symbols on transitions from the initial state to a given non-initial state-identifies the set of vertices in a specialized PDG; the edges in the specialized PDG are copies of the edges induced by V in the original PDG (line 15).
-Lines 12- 18 create one PDG for each non-initial state q.
+Lines 12-18 construct the specialized PDGs as follows: in line 13, the set V-a set of vertex symbols on transitions from the initial state to a given non-initial state-identifies the set of vertices in a specialized PDG; the edges in the specialized PDG are copies of the edges induced by V in the original PDG (line 15).
+Lines 12-18 create one PDG for each non-initial state q.
 StateToPDGMap records, for each such q, which specialized PDG corresponds to q.

 Lines 19-24 introduce call, parameter-in, and parameter-out edges to connect the specialized PDGs together.
-In essence, these steps put in induced interprocedural edges between the specialized PDGs for non-initial state $q_1$ and non-initial state $q_2$ .
-Note that the alphabet symbol C on each transition $(q_1, C, q_2)$ is a call-site label.
-Sequences of such transitions in A6 spell out, from top-of-stack to bottomof-stack, the stack-configurations that are in the stack-configuration slice.
-Because each stack-configuration word is recognized from top-of-stack to bottom-of-stack, in line 19 $q_2$ represents the caller and $q_1$ represents the callee.
+In essence, these steps put in induced interprocedural edges between the specialized PDGs for non-initial state q_1 and non-initial state q_2 .
+Note that the alphabet symbol C on each transition (q_1, C, q_2) is a call-site label.
+Sequences of such transitions in A6 spell out, from top-of-stack to bottom-of-stack, the stack-configurations that are in the stack-configuration slice.
+Because each stack-configuration word is recognized from top-of-stack to bottom-of-stack, in line 19 q_2 represents the caller and q_1 represents the callee.

-Example 4.10.
+EXAMPLE 4.10.
 Consider how Alg.
-1 works when S is the SDG shown in Fig. 4 and $C = \{(m22, \epsilon), (m23, \epsilon)\}$ .
-The rules of PDS $\mathcal{P}S$ are given in Tab.
-I. Automaton A0, which accepts the language C, is shown in Fig. 10.
-Automaton $A1 = Prestar[\mathcal{P}S](A0)$ is shown in Fig. 11(a).
-Automaton A6 is shown in Fig. 11(b); note that A6 is MRD.
+1 works when S is the SDG shown in Fig. 3 and $C = \{(m22, \epsilon), (m23, \epsilon)\}$.
+The rules of PDS \mathcal{P}S are given in Tab.
+I. Automaton A0, which accepts the language C, is shown in Fig. 9.
+Automaton $A1 = Prestar[\mathcal{P}S](A0)$ is shown in Fig. 10(a).
+Automaton A6 is shown in Fig. 10(b); note that A6 is MRD.

 The second half of Ex.
-4.6 already hinted at how the SDG shown in Fig. 7 is constructed by lines 9-24 of Alg.
-1. In Fig. 11(b), each of the non-initial states 1, 2, and 3 represents a specialized PDG.
-For instance, the vertices of the specialized PDG for procedure p that corresponds to state 1 are the labels on transitions from p to 1: $\{v \mid (p,v,1) \in \operatorname{Transitions}(A6)\} = \{p1,p3,p5,p8\}$ .
-The edges of the specialized PDG are those induced by $\{p1, p3, p5, p8\}$ in the original PDG for procedure p.
+4.6 already hinted at how the SDG shown in Fig. 6 is constructed by lines 9-24 of Alg.
+1. In Fig. 10(b), each of the non-initial states 1, 2, and 3 represents a specialized PDG.
+For instance, the vertices of the specialized PDG for procedure p that corresponds to state 1 are the labels on transitions from p to 1: $\{v \mid (p,v,1) \in \text{Transitions}(A6)\} = \{p1,p3,p5,p8\}$.
+The edges of the specialized PDG are those induced by $\{p1,p3,p5,p8\}$ in the original PDG for procedure p.